jacodetunde/Complete-Monolithic-App-CICD-Pipeline/docs/project-runbook.md

 ### Configure Grafana
   - Login/SSH to your Grafana Server
   - Clone the following repository: https://github.com/awanmbandi/realworld-cicd-pipeline-project.git
-  - Change directory to "realworld-cicd-pipeline-project"
+  - Change directory to "eagles-batch-devops-projects"
   - Swtitch to the "prometheus-and-grafana" git branch
   - Run: ls or ll  (to confirm you have the branch files)
   - Run: ./install-grafana.sh